fedxa/HepUnitCalc/README.md

 This is the calculator that allows unit transformation in the style conventional in the High Energy Physics.

-See it in action at https://fedxa.github.io/HepUnitCalc/www/
+See it in action at https://fedxa.github.io/HepUnitCalc/www/ (Or current experimental version http://www.hep.manchester.ac.uk/u/bezrukov/misc/www/ )

 Get the current (more or less) Android package from: http://www.hep.manchester.ac.uk/u/bezrukov/misc/app-debug.apk